 3. Will the land sustain?

 Modern farming methods have overused the natural resource base.
-Due to increased use of chemical fertilisers, soil lost its fertility.
+Due to increased use of chemical fertilisers, the soil lost its fertility.
 Natural resources like soil fertility and groundwater are destroyed and it is very difficult to restore them.

 4. How is land distributed between the farmers of Palampur?

 Land is important for any kind of farming.
 In Palampur, about one-third of the 450 families are landless.
 Dalits have no land for cultivation.
 240 families cultivate small plots of land less than 2 hectares in size.
 In Palampur, there are 60 families of medium and large farmers who cultivate more than 2 hectares of land.